ptrm/dict.json/Readme.md

 			<suggested word 2>
 		],

-		"status": <ok - also when no definitions found|error>
+		"status": <ok - also when no definitions found|error>,

 		"msg": <Status message>
 	}